 where we recall that $b(n) = c + (r(n) - d(n))n$, while $\sigma(n) = \sqrt{2an}$ and $\mathbf{J}(n,t)$ is the associated probability current.
 The natural boundary conditions are the following:

-We are interested in the time necessary for the process to reach the value $n^* >0$ if it starts at $n_0 \in (0,n^*)$, and with $0$ a reflecting barrier.
-This question can be adressed by considering the Fokker-Planck equation on $(0,n^*)$ with $0$ reflecting and $n^*$ an absorbing barrier.
-More precisely, write $G(n_0,t)$ the probability that a particle starting at $n_0$ is still in $(0,n^*)$ at time $t$.
-Then,
+We are interested in the mean time necessary for the process to reach the value $u$ starting from $n_0 \in (0,u)$, that we denote by $\tau_u(n_0)$.
+This question can be adressed by considering the Fokker-Planck equation on $(0,u)$ with $0$ a reflecting and $u$ an absorbing barrier.
+We show the following proposition.